Sedrick Ellis: New Orleans Saints

-Ellis was drafted by the New Orleans Saints seventh overall in the 2008 NFL Draft.
+Ellis was selected by the New Orleans Saints in the first round with the seventh overall pick in the 2008 NFL draft.
 The Saints original draft spot was 10th, but they traded up with the New England Patriots.
 The teams swapped first round picks, the Saints gave up their third round selection (78th) and the Pats gave back their fifth round selection (164th).
 The Patriots used the tenth pick to select linebacker Jerod Mayo.

 Initially, New Orleans attempted to trade up for LSU DT Glenn Dorsey, whom they had valued higher than Ellis.
-They had purportedly offered a deal to the Kansas City Chiefs which included their first- and second-round picks and their first-round pick in the 2009 NFL Draft but the Chiefs decided to draft Dorsey instead.
+They had purportedly offered a deal to the Kansas City Chiefs which included their first- and second-round picks and their first-round pick in the 2009 NFL draft but the Chiefs decided to draft Dorsey instead.

 In New Orleans, Ellis was reunited with Saints defensive line coach Ed Orgeron, who was his assistant coach at USC for his freshman year and responsible for recruiting him.
 Extended negotiations over contract details, not uncommon with high draft picks, led the defensive tackle to miss six days and 12 practices of training camp until a contract was agreed to on July 29.
 His initial five-year contract is worth a maximum value of $49 million, with $19.5 million in guarantees; however portions are based on hard-to-reach incentives that may bring the realized value of the agreement lower.